General information

 • OpenOLAT: course materials and further information (access code will be given in the first lecture)

-Lectures in winter term
+Lectures in the winter term 2024/25

 • Asymptotic analysis of M-estimators, especially of Maximum-Likelihood-estimators